Superbad: Home media

 Superbad was released on DVD, UMD and Blu-ray on December 4, 2007, by Sony Pictures Home Entertainment.
-The special edition DVD, which included the fake McLovin ID, sparked controversy in Hawaii, due to the fake ID resembling the real-life state's driver's license, which resulted Walmart removing it from the shelves in the state.
+The special edition DVD sparked controversy in Hawaii due to the inclusion of a replica of the fake McLovin ID used in the film, which heavily resembled the state's real-life driver's license.
+This resulted in Walmart removing it from the shelves in the state.

 Legacy

-Retrospectively since its release, it has garnered acclaim as one of the best comedies of the 2000s and as one of the best high school films of all time.
+Since its release, it has retrospectively garnered acclaim as one of the best comedies of the 2000s and as one of the best high school films of all time.
 It has been hailed as one of the defining films of the Millennial generation.

 Books

 Two tie-in books to the film were published by Newmarket Press: